 Do you pre check advertisers?

 Student SpareRoom is a classified listings website rather than a letting agency.
-We provide an advertising space that allows users to quickly post and view adverts and it would not be practical or user-friendly to reference check every advertiser on the site.
+We provide an advertising space that allows users to quickly post and view ads and it would not be practical or user-friendly to reference check every advertiser on the site.
 We do, however, take the safety of our users very seriously and take various measures to prevent any scammers from advertising on the site or contacting other users.
 Please read on for details of what we do to protect you and what you can do to further protect yourself.

 What we do to protect you

-We have systems in place (both manual and automated) that pick up on the majority of attempted scams, preventing scammers from sending messages or posting adverts.
+We have systems in place (both manual and automated) that pick up on the majority of attempted scams, preventing scammers from sending messages or posting ads.
 This level of protection requires considerable time and money to maintain, SpareRoom is the only flatshare site devoting the staff hours and financial investment to protect users in this way.

 Although the odd scam does slip through the net this is very rare and, as we educate our users, they will usually bring it to our attention immediately so that we can remove the offender and warn other users of their activities.

 Only registered users are able to contact you through Student SpareRoom, making them subject to our various checks.
 By not revealing your email address we also protect you from spam (some other sites are so irresponsible on this front that they even display your email publicly, making it easily available to the email harvesting robots which produce mailing lists for the peddlers of Viagra etc).

 What you can do to keep yourself (and your money) safe

 Be vigilant and use your common sense, if something seems too good to be true it usually is!
 You should exercise particular caution if: